DJS593/E-Commerce_Back_End/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  Employee Tracker is a command line application that allows the user to query company specific inforamtion concerning the organizaitonal structure.
-Specifically, the user can view departments, employees and roles.
-In addition, the user can add or delete departments, employees and roles.
-Finally, the application includes functionality to modify roles and view department budgets based on salary.
+  E-Commerce Back-end is a tool to allow a user the ability to query an ecommerce database.
+API routes were build to access the Product, Tag and Category tables using either the browser or software such as Insomnia.
+For example, a user can pull all product data, a product by prodcut ID, post new products, change information of existing products or delete a prodcut.
+The same functionality is available for the Category and Tag as well.
+Please note that the routes are 'products', 'catagories', and 'tags'.

   ## Table of Contents
   * [Installation](#installation)